 If it’s cliché to call a dish “too pretty to eat”, then the Lemon Brûlée Tart with Raspberry Cream and Blueberry Custard gave us reason to stoop to clichés.
 As much a piece of artwork as the paintings on the lower floors of the building, this dessert tickled our eyes and tantalized our taste buds with the pastry chef’s bold use of vivid yellow and purple color, crunchy, creamy texture and lemony flavor.

 The Restaurant at the Tate Modern is located at Switch House Level 9, Tate Modern, Bankside, London, SE1 9TG, United Kingdom.
+It has temporarily closed.

-Experience London Below – Sunday Roast at Blacklock
+Sunday Roast At Blacklock

 When non-Brits think of typical British food, items like fish and chips or steak and kidney pie come to mind.
 In reality, the British food scene is so much more – including one of the country’s greatest food traditions – the Sunday Roast.

 The Sunday Roast in England is almost akin to the Sunday Barbecue in the U.S. On early Sunday afternoons, families gather to feast on a wide array of roasted meats.
 Like a barbecue, the meats are prepared as almost a show of roasting prowess.

-Blacklock is not a typically clubby, uptight steakhouse but rather a new ultra-casual room with opaque white brick walls, t-shirted servers and black chalkboard menus that make diners want to hang, eat and drink cocktails (or wine) on a leisurely Sunday afternoon or weekday evening.
+Blacklock is not a typically clubby, uptight steakhouse.
+Rather it’s a new ultra-casual room with opaque white brick walls, t-shirted servers and black chalkboard menus that make diners want to hang, eat and drink cocktails (or wine) on a leisurely Sunday afternoon or weekday evening.

 After a succulent starter of melty, rich bone marrow with toast, our main Sunday Roast course arrived.
 Locally sourced roast beef, done to a luscious pink hue, was piled as high as the Cliffs of Dover next to a variety of meats which were then stacked over duck fat potatoes, heritage carrots and green beans.

 Don’t laugh when we tell you to save room for the pudding/dessert.
 Although we hadn’t planned on eating the white chocolate cheesecake, we had to try it when it arrived at our table.
 Next time we’ll save more room, as there will definitely be a next time.

-Blacklock is located at 24 Great Windmill Street, London W1D 7LG, United Kingdom.
+The original Blacklock is located at 24 Great Windmill Street, London W1D 7LG, United Kingdom.